University of Technology Sydney

 PRACTICAL CLASSES (PRACS)

-The hands-on practical sessions are absolutely central to your learning in this subject and you are expected to attend all pracs.
+The hands-on pracs are absolutely central to learning and applying theory in a practical, research project and you are expected to attend all pracs in this subject.
 Experienced staff in the pracs will facilitate learning through discussion and question/answer dialogue throughout each session, with opportunities to talk to and receive feedback from teaching associates (TAs) on your work.

-The nine pracs in this subject can be broadly defined into two categories: 1) group project and 2) practical application.
+The nine pracs in this subject can be broadly defined into two categories: 1) group project and 2) applying theory.

 Collaborative research projects are no longer the exception in science – they are a necessity for high quality research outcomes.
 Group-run projects also allow us to appreciate the benefits and work with the challenges associated with working as a member of a team.
 A mature approach to teamwork is a greatly valued skill, highly sought by employers.

 In the group project pracs, you will work within your project teams to design and carry out your group experiment, which will run throughout most of the session and form the basis for your group project report.
-You will form project teams and commence planning your group project from as early as Weeks 1 and 2.
+You will form project teams and commence planning your group project from as early as weeks 1 and 2.
 The group project pracs will involve working in your team to brainstorm and develop your experimental design, select and pot out your plant species, conduct the research, collect data and prepare results for the group project report.
+Individual commitment to and engagement in the group project forms an important component of this project and is individually assessed.

 These important sessions are vital to:

-2. developing your understanding of methods, equipment and techniques to consider for your group experiment and group project,
+• developing your understanding of and skills in applying methods, equipment and techniques to consider for your group experiment and group project,

 SELF-GUIDED TASKS

-Aside from the lecture components, above, there are three other important self-guided learning tasks in this subject, which run throughout the session.
+Aside from the lecture modules, above, there are three other important self-guided learning tasks in this subject, which run throughout the session.

 2. Prac scaffolding.
 Prior to prac sessions, you will complete Canvas activities, including reviewing experimental design scenarios, to guide you through the core elements of each practical session and help identify known snag points in the pracs.
 These pre-work activities will provide the scaffolding framework needed to get the most from each practical session and to design a robust group experiment.

-Project team collaboration.
+3. Project team collaboration.
 A key active learning element of this subject is generating and building on ideas for the group project, which are initially developed within your project team outside of scheduled class-time.
 This preparation is important for the interactive discussion and feedback with teaching staff during pracs in person, where you will critically evaluate and refine your ideas.
-The group project work outside class hours is greatly enhanced by some in-person meetings with your team; however, additionally, each project team will set up a MS Teams chat group for discussion and sharing resources related to your chosen plant physiology/eco-physiology topic aligned with your project.
+The group project meetings outside class hours are greatly enhanced by in-person meetings with your team; in addition, each project team will be part of a team chat group for discussion and sharing resources related to your chosen plant physiology/eco-physiology topic aligned with your project.
 You will also use this site to keep your experimental data accessible to all members of your team and to keep on top of individual responsibilities and tasks within the group.

 Content (topics)